heroiclabs/nakama-unreal/README.md

 NClientPtr client = createDefaultClient(parameters);
 ```

+The `createDefaultClient` will create HTTP/1.1 client to use REST API.

 ## Tick

 The `tick` method pumps requests queue and executes callbacks in your thread.
 You must call it periodically, the `Tick` method of actor is good place for this.